 - Perioperative Antibiotic Prophylaxis (PAP)

-The three-year program is separated into three consecutive phases:
+The four-year program was separated into three consecutive phases:

 The following activities were carried out during the pilot phase: